PrathamSaxena123/Leetcode-Solutions/README.md

 ---
 ## 🌟 Featured Problem – Latest

-🧩 Problem: Isomorphic Strings
+🧩 Problem: Decode String
-📚 Platform: LeetCode (#205)
+📚 Platform: LeetCode (#394)
-⚙️ Difficulty: Easy
+⚙️ Difficulty: Medium
-🧠 Topic: Strings, Hashing
+🧠 Topic: Strings, Stack

 ### 💡 Approach

-- Traverse both strings simultaneously.
+- Use one stack to store repetition counts.
-- Store the last seen position of each character.
+- Use another stack to store previously built strings.
-- If the recorded positions differ, the strings are not isomorphic.
+- Decode each nested substring when `]` is encountered.
-- Otherwise, update both mappings.
+- Combine the decoded substring with the previous string.

 - Time Complexity: O(n)
-- Space Complexity: O(1)
+- Space Complexity: O(n)
 ---

 ## 🔗 Connect with Me